 Dad would be out there every Saturday with the mower making it look like your own MCG.
 This environment is great for kikuyu!

 Kikuyu’s love wide open areas with plenty of room to grow, full sun and regular mowing.

 Nowadays backyards are continuously on the decline getting down to 50m² or 30m².
 Once you’ve put trees next to the fence, paved the walkways and bark chipped the garden beds, there isn’t a great deal of space or sun for your lawn to grow.

 And considering how busy life can get, we can’t all get out and mow every other day!
 These environments are not great conditions for kikuyu, as it loves space to grow and cannot handle much shade, and soon enough your Kikuyu lawn will be either dead or up to your knees and creeping into your neighbour’s yard.

-Because both front and back yards have been steadily declining over recent years, the turf industry has researched and introduced new better performing varieties that are well suited to these changed conditions.
+Because both front and back yards have been getting smaller over recent years, the turf industry has researched and introduced new better performing varieties that are more suited to smaller yards.

 If you think Kikuyu lawn suits your needs, then click here for more info on Kikuyu Lawn

-Two new exciting varieties of lawn are coming to the turf industry in 2018
+Two new exciting varieties of lawn entered the turf industry in 2018

 These varieties both boast the same resilience as DNA Certified Sir Walter but with a finer leaf blade.

 These varieties will perform exceptionally well in any application, and go above and beyond where a Kikuyu would have long since died.